emkey1/AOK-Filesystem-Tools/Debian/Debian.md

 At least older iPads are pathetically slow.
-Deploying a basic cloud host even for just a few hours/days is a gigantic time saver if you are building Debian FS.
+Deploying a basic cloud host even for just a few hours/days is a gigantic time saver if you are experimenting with building AOK FS for Debian.
 For Alpine builds this is not that much of a concern.
+On a normal cloud node build time is in the 20s range, then the time to download the image.
+Compared to +30 min build time on my iPad 5th.

 Additional benefit if you want to experiment with Debian, regardless if you build on Linux or iOS, a pre built Debian just cost you the